What are the 10 largest US lottery jackpots ever won?

-DES MOINES, Iowa -- The Mega Millions jackpot has soared to $1.02 billion, making it the nation’s fourth largest lottery prize.
+DES MOINES, Iowa -- The Mega Millions estimated jackpot has soared to $1.28 billion, making it the nation’s third-largest lottery prize.
 Here is a look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold:

 1. $1.586 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)